maestr0/iotapp-template-isr/README.md

 -------------------------------------------
 This template is part of the Intel(R) XDK IoT Edition.
 Download the Intel(R) XDK at http://software.intel.com/en-us/html5.
-To see the technical details of the sample, please visit the sample article page at TBA.
+To see the technical details of the sample, please visit the sample article page at https://software.intel.com/en-us/node-js-templates-for-intel-xdk-iot-edition.

 Important App Files
 ---------------------------